jcgraybill/jcgraybill.github.io/_posts/2023-01-08-centris-online.md

 The oldest one, a [Centris 610](https://lowendmac.com/1993/centris-610/), doesn't even have an AAUI port, and it's not easy to find an Ethernet expansion card that's compatible with the Centris's [Quadra Processor Direct (PDS) slot](https://en.wikipedia.org/wiki/Processor_Direct_Slot#Quadra_PDS_(Motorola_68040)).
 In fact, I don't even see any compatible cards on [this list of classic Macintosh expansion cards](https://wiki.preterhuman.net/List_of_expansion_cards_for_Macintosh).
 What I *was* able to find were a lot of [NuBus](https://en.wikipedia.org/wiki/NuBus)-compatible Ethernet cards on eBay, as well as this PDS-to-NuBus adapter (M1402LL/A) made specifically for the Centris 610.
 Let's try them out!

 {% include pic.html n=8568 alt="Macintosh Centris 610 NuBus Adapter Card package, NuBus Ethernet card, Macintosh Centris 610" %}

+The adapter card is straightforward, the NuBus card fits snugly in, then the whole thing fits easily in the case.

+{% include pic.html n=8571 alt="Adapter card" %}
+{% include pic.html n=8573 alt="Adapter card with NuBus card installed" %}
+{% include pic.html n=8576 alt="Adapter card installed into Centris 610" %}

+I need to get some software onto the computer to get it online, which I'll transfer using [LocalTalk](https://en.wikipedia.org/wiki/LocalTalk) over a serial cable.
+I'll admit I can never remember which of these icons means "serial cable" and which means "[ADB](https://en.wikipedia.org/wiki/Apple_Desktop_Bus)".
+It's especially convenient that the serial cable symbol doesn't match either of the icons on the case next to the ports it attaches to.

+{% include pic.html n=8639 alt="Serial and ADB cable, or maybe ADB and serial cable" %}
+{% include pic.html n=8641 alt="Cables attached" %}

+The shared folder on my Beige G3 shows up in AppleTalk, and I begin the very very slow process of copying files over LocalTalk.
+First order of business, Connectix Speed Doubler, for its fast network file copy feature - to maybe speed up subsequent copies...

+{% include pic.html n="0001" alt="AppleTalk connection" %}
+{% include pic.html n="0002" alt="Copying files" %}

+Installing Open Transport and Netscape Navigator...

+{% include pic.html n="0009" alt="Open Transport installer splash screen" %}
+{% include pic.html n="0010" alt="Open Transport installer" %}

+{% include pic.html n="0004" alt="Netscape installer on desktop" %}
+{% include pic.html n="0005" alt="Netscape installer splash screen" %}
+{% include pic.html n="0007" alt="Netscape installed" %}

+And... it doesn't work.
+The ethernet lights are blinking, but the operating system isn't connected to my network.
+So, time for more troubleshooting.
+More updates to come.